KareemMoataz02/Sudoku-Solver/README.md

 Feel free to explore and adapt the code for your specific use case or contribute to the project's development.

 **Acknowledgments**
-Special thanks to the OpenCV community for their invaluable contributions and to Engineer Ahmed Salama for his invaluable guidance.
+Special thanks to the OpenCV community for their contributions and to Engineer Ahmed Salama for his invaluable guidance.